sysujjlab/sysujjlab.github.io/content/authors/YunZou/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Master's Students
+  - Graduated Students
 ---

 Yun Zou received the B.Sc. degree in communication engineering from Central China Normal University, Wuhan, China, in 2022.
-He is currently pursuing the M.S. degree in electronic information with Sun Yat-sen University, Shenzhen, China.
+He received the M.S. degree in electronic information from Sun Yat-sen University, Shenzhen, China, and is currently working at a district Science and Technology Bureau in Wuhan, China.

 His current research interests include the design of hyper materials and antennas.